 But, they both are still similar.
 They both are cooked in butter or makhan and has the makhani gravy base.

-This butter paneer masala gravy has the base of tomatoes cooked with spices, cashew nuts and which is then pureed.
+This butter paneer masala gravy has the base of tomatoes cooked with spices, cashew nuts, which is then pureed.

 While Paneer makhani has the base of onions, whole spices, seasonings and tomato puree.